devflowinc/blog/apps/frontend/src/content/blog/lantern_qdrant_pgvector_vs_qdrant.md

 If you are not already using postgres and do not have requirements for an ACID compliant solution, then we would still recommend [Qdrant](https://qdrant.tech/).
 It has a lot of convience features, supports quantization, and does not require tuning to be accurate.

+Check out [this notebook](https://github.com/arguflow/qdrant-svd-vs-lantern-vs-pgvector) to replicate our results.

 ### Speed Comparisons

 ![pgsolutions vs qdrant](/assets/speed-comparison.png)